-Subject to any coach's disciplinary rules as communicated to parents during the parents' meeting, a player that arrives late for a game and is not listed in the official lineup (scorebook) will be listed on his or her team's roster in the last batting position and will be allowed to bat when that position is reached.
+Subject to any coach's disciplinary rules as communicated to parents during the parents' meeting, a player that arrives late for a game and is not listed in the official lineup (scorebook) will be listed on his or her team's roster in the last batting position.

-4.1.16 Courtesy Runner - In all kid pitch leagues, in both Baseball and Softball, the coach may substitute a courtesy runner for the Pitcher and/or Catcher if either gets on base.
-The courtesy runner must be the player that made the last recorded out unless the previous out is the current catcher or pitcher of record, then go to the next recorded out may become the runner.
+4.1.15 Courtesy Runner - In 4th grade and up, in both Baseball and Softball, the coach may substitute a courtesy runner for the Pitcher and/or Catcher if either gets on base.
+The courtesy runner must be the player that made the last recorded out unless the previous out is the current catcher or pitcher of record, then go to the next recorded out.
 If no outs have been recorded, the courtesy runner will be the last person in the batting order.

-4.1.17 Other Games - No game may be played under SVAA sponsorship except those specifically identified in this book (i.e., scrimmage, preseason, league, playoff).
+4.1.16 Other Games - No game may be played under SVAA sponsorship except those specifically identified in this book (i.e., scrimmage, preseason, league, playoff).
 Games involving teams with select rosters (e.g., All-star teams) are not permitted.